alanantony24/ID-Assignment--2/README.md

 * DevEd, Code Explained, The Coding Train are some mentionable Youtube Channels.
 * Pinterest Designs
 * All across the source code files there are snippets/code sections from the BootStrap template itself, especially in the CSS.
 The credit belongs to the respective author of the template.
+* The demo video and Adobe XD wireframe can be found in the NETWORK FOLDER.
 ### GitHub Page
 * https://alanantony24.github.io/ID-Assignment-2/